Chris Isaak: Music career

 In 2007, a live performance of Isaak singing Fats Domino's hit "Blueberry Hill" with Johnny Hallyday at La Cigale was released on Hallyday's live album La Cigale : 12-17 Décembre 2006.
-At the end of this recording, one can hear Isaak thanking the French rock-'n'-roll star, referring to him as "The King".
 Also in 2007, Isaak opened for Stevie Nicks on the first leg of her Crystal Visions Tour.

 For his 2009 album Mr. Lucky, Isaak collaborated with producer John Shanks.

 Isaak contributed a cover of Buddy Holly's "Crying, Waiting, Hoping" for a tribute album, Listen to Me: Buddy Holly, released in September 2011.
 The next month, he released Beyond the Sun, an album of cover songs (except for one original) that was recorded in Memphis, Tennessee, at the Sun Records studio.

 Isaak performed at the 2015 AFL Grand Final, along with English singer Ellie Goulding and Canadian musician Bryan Adams.

-In 2016, Isaak did the "First Comes the Night Tour".
+In 2016, Isaak undertook the "First Comes the Night Tour".

 Guitars

-Isaak revealed in a 2002 interview with Acoustic Guitar that he uses a one-of-a-kind Gibson:
+Isaak said in a 2002 interview with Acoustic Guitar that he uses a one-of-a-kind Gibson:

 For my electric, I've got a one-off Gibson version of a Gretsch 6120, a sort of Chet Atkins thing.
 They made one of these things and gave it to me to see if I liked it, and I liked it so much I've been playing it ever since.
 People told me they thought it was a White Falcon, but it's not.
 It's just a white Gibson.
 I don't think they ever manufactured any of the things.
 They strung up this one prototype, scratched their heads, and said, 'Huh.
 Give it to Isaak.'

 Isaak also plays a Gibson J-200 acoustic guitar, which he uses for songwriting.